appwrite/appwrite/README.md

 ```

-Once the Docker installation completes, go to http://localhost to access the Appwrite console from your browser.
+Once the Docker installation completes, go to http://localhost/${PORT} to access the Appwrite console from your browser.
 Please notice that on non-linux native hosts, the server might take a few minutes to start after installation completes.

 For advanced, production and custom installation, check out our Docker [environment variables](docs/tutorials/environment-variables.md) docs.

 ### Changing Port Number

-In case your port 80 is already taken, change the port number in the command above.
+In case your port 80 is already taken, change the port number in the above command and in the URL also replace ${PORT} with listening port.
 Make sure to set the correct endpoint in your selected SDK, including your new port number.

 ## Getting Started